ZairGitHub/Bomberman-LBP2/README.md

 ### Limitations of the LittleBigPlanet 2 Game Engine

+- No code - all done with logic circuits and gates
+- No concept of OOP (4 principles)
   - No polymorphism
   - No inheritance
 - Memory constraints
 - Age (2011 release for 2006 tech)